 Kate Smith (she/her) served as an acquisition officer in the United States Air Force after graduating from the Air Force Academy.
 She’s a proven leader and problem solver and has worked primarily in aerospace and telecommunication industries.
 Kate also has advised a cadet squadron on ethics and honor and is the advocacy director for Zoomies Against Sexual Assault (“ZASA”).
 She is a member of the Truman National Security Project and an Emerge Colorado alumna.
 She is a Notre Dame Lawyer.

 Kyle Pritz (he/him) has organized with Extinction Rebellion and Fordham Students United, which focused on community building and nonviolent civil disobedience.
 He served in the USMC, deployed to Afghanistan, then studied philosophy and psychology at Fordham University.
-He lives and writes poetry in Brooklyn, New York.
+He lives and writes poetry in Durham, NC.

 Jason Hurd (he/him) is an Iraq War veteran who served ten years as a U.S. Army combat medic, and brings a unique skill set to his movement work including: strategic planning, graphic design, and digital cartography.
 He holds a B.S. in Philosophy from East Tennessee State University, and a M.S. in Ecological Design from The Conway School in Northampton, MA.

 Esti Lamonaca (they/them) is an Army combat veteran who served as an intel analyst within the United States Special Operations Command.
 Their last deployment was to Afghanistan with SF task forces from 2015-2016.
 They previously organized and managed LGBTQ+ events throughout the East Coast focusing on repealing the Transgender ban and the repeal of DOMA.
 Currently, they are pursuing a degree in Anthropology with a minor in Community Organizing.
 They live with their partner.